 Most brands of track offer only a few basic turnout sizes, so if you want anything else, you are out of luck.
 Furthermore, availability of some brands is somewhat sporadic.
-At the time of writing, Walthers range of turnouts has been unavailable for some time and the re-release has been postponed indefinitely.
-Worse yet, many important components are no longer even listed, suggesting that the product range will be severely curtailed.
+I initially got into the turnout building business because the Walthers range had been unavailable for some time with many important items being discontinued completely and I didn't feel right about specifying unavailable or hard-to-find turnouts for my layout designs.
+Fortunately, they have started production again now, although they don't seem to have any plans to re-release the double-slips or three-ways.

 My turnouts are built using precision aluminum jigs from a company called “Fast Tracks”.
 These jigs facilitate the production of great-looking turnouts that perform reliably, and have received rave reviews from thousands of happy customers.
 As good as these jigs are, not everyone wants to build their own turnouts.
 Now anyone can enjoy the benefits of this revolutionary track-building procedure without having to build it oneself.

+Although I currently have more than 20 different jigs available, it is entirely possible that the size of turnout you need is not among them.
 If you would like turnouts in sizes not yet listed for sale in my store, please contact me with a list of your requirements and I will be happy to give you a price.
 The jigs are available in 4 different rail-sizes.
-Code-100 is very much oversized for most applications and therefore not recommended.
+Code-100 is very much oversized for most applications and therefore not generally recommended.
 Most HO-scale modelers use code-83, so I will assume this is what you want unless you tell me something different.
 For that extra fine-scale look, consider using code-70 for branch-lines, yards and sidings, and even code-55 for industrial spurs.
 Code 70 and 83 turnouts can be built using the same jig, although code 100 and 55 each require separate jigs.

 High-quality hand-crafted items are never cheap because of the time involved.
 I cannot compete price-wise with mass-produced factory-built turnouts, although with commercial turnout prices on the increase, the difference is actually not all that great.
 When you consider that these turnouts are more reliable and better looking than most, the extra few dollars per turnout is in my opinion well worth it.
 Additionally, each turnout is fully tested both electrically and mechanically before packing up for sale (a claim that the big name track producers cannot make).